renatoathaydes/wasmin/README.md

 ## The language

-Wasmin is very simple to learn!
+Wasmin is very simple!
 It has very few concepts, but is still able to leverage the full power of WASM, so while Wasmin programs look simple, they can do anything more complicated languages can!